learn-academy-2020-delta/week-2-assessment-ryanizumi16/interview-questions.md

+6. What is yarn?
+What file(s) are updated when you run `$ yarn`?

+  Your answer:

+  Researched answer:

+7. What is localhost:3000?
+How do we use localhost:3000 in the development process?

+  Your answer:

+  Researched answer:

+8. What is an iterable in JavaScript?
+What data types are iterables?
+How can this information useful to you as a developer?

+  Your answer:

+  Researched answer:

-6. STRETCH: What is hoisting in JavaScript?
+9. STRETCH: What is hoisting in JavaScript?

+  Your answer:

+  Researched answer:

+10. STRETCH: What are closures in JavaScript?

   Your answer: